vetcalc/vetcalc-db-tool/README.md

 python my_script.py
 ```

+# Setting config

+The provided `example.ini` shows a usable configuration.
+However, the file must be renamed or copied to `.env` for the scripts to work.

 # Also Included

 Is a script to convert the csv file in this folder to some python objects.